OfirBH/Final-Project---Python/README.md

 ## Project Objective

 The goal of this project is to:
-* Identify key factors contributing to employee attrition
+* Identify key factors contributing to employee attrition.

-* Analyze relationships between satisfaction, compensation, performance, and turnover
+* Analyze relationships between satisfaction, compensation, performance, and turnover.

-* Calculate HR-focused KPIs
+* Calculate HR-focused KPIs.

-* Build visualizations and insights for decision-makers
+* Build visualizations and insights for decision-makers.

-* Provide data-driven recommendations to reduce attrition
+* Provide data-driven recommendations to reduce attrition.

-The final outcome is a comprehensive dashboard and analysis report summarizing attrition patterns across the organization.

 ---